-Members of Phi Theta Kappa who have earned a minimum of 40 credits are recognized for academic achievement.
+Members of Phi Theta Kappa are recognized for academic achievement.
 Awards are competitive and are based on a candidate's entire application (academics, essays, work and volunteer experience).
-Three scholarships of $2,000 are awarded each year.

-Up to $100,000 is allocated for these scholarships each year for community college transfer students (minimum of 40 credits earned) who demonstrate qualities that The New School believes contribute to the strength and diversity of its student body.
-Undergraduate applicants to the Bachelor's Program for Adults and Transfer Students are automatically considered for these awards ($5,000 for full-time enrollment and between $2,500 and $3,750 for part-time enrollment).
+Scholarships are awarded each year to community college transfer students who demonstrate qualities that The New School believes contribute to the strength and diversity of its student body.
+Undergraduate applicants to the Bachelor's Program for Adults and Transfer Students are automatically considered for these awards.

 For high-achieving undergraduate adult students 25 and older who are returning to finish their degrees after being out of school for five years or more.
 Community college transfer students are welcome to apply if they have been out of school for at least five years.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Guidelines that explain who is eligible for this award and the application are posted here.

-Targets undergraduate women 25 and older who are returning to finish their degrees after a hiatus from a previous school.
+Targets undergraduate students 25 and older who are returning to finish their degrees after a hiatus from a previous school.
 Community college transfer students are welcome to apply.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Guidelines that explain who is eligible for this award are posted here.

 Targets undergraduate students whose educational and career interests are in the performing arts.
-Application instructions for the fall 2015-spring 2016 academic year are available now.
-The deadline to apply is May 15.
+Guidelines that explain who is eligible for this award are posted here.

 Office of Undergraduate Admission

 New York, NY firstname.lastname@example.org

 212.229.5150 or 800.292.3040

 Tracyann Williams66 West 12th Street, room 918 (Map)